 古伊万里 染付格子文猪口 Ko-Imari Sometsuke Koushi-mon Choko

 Imari ware refers to ceramics produced in the area around Arita in Saga Prefecture, with “Ko-Imari” denoting antique pieces from this tradition.
 Starting in the mid-17th century, Imari ware was exported to Europe, where it became a major influence on the craftsmanship and designs of many European porcelain workshops.
 Domestically, it was also widely distributed, and this cup is one such example.
-Estimated to be around 250–300 years old, this cup features a simple 染付 (sometsuke, blue-and-white design) with 格子文 (Koushi-mon, grid pattern), a style favored by the reserved samurai class.
-These cups were often used in their residences or at high-end restaurants.
-It’s easy to imagine many samurai enjoying sake with this very cup.
+Estimated to be around 250–300 years old, this cup features a simple 染付 (sometsuke, blue-and-white design) with 格子文 (Koushi-mon, grid pattern).

 Price